 Scenario 2: Your UI/UX Is the Core Product

 If your app lives or dies on animation quality, micro-interactions, or a deeply branded custom interface, pre-built components will become a wall, not a shortcut.
+Front-end design at that level — custom typography systems, bespoke UI components, pixel-precise responsive layouts across breakpoints — is exactly what a visual builder’s templated design language can’t replicate.
 Consumer-facing apps competing on design — premium fitness trackers, fintech interfaces, heavily branded customer experiences — need direct front-end control that most low-code platforms don’t offer.

 Scenario 3: High-Traffic or Performance-Critical Applications